xyplex3/RedTeamCoin/README.md

 **Created by:**

-- Peter Greko, Luciano Krigun, Jayson Grace (@l50), and TKTK
+- Peter Greko, Luciano Krigun, and Jayson Grace (@l50)

 ## Table of Contents